Launch of Plivo — An Open Source Alternative to Twilio

-Update: We’ve got a lot of requests about how we stack up again Twilio, so we’ve built a dedicated Twilio alternative page, so check it out.
+Update: We’ve gotten a lot of requests for information about how we stack up against Twilio, so we’ve built a dedicated Twilio alternative page.

-Essentially, Plivo is a Communications Framework to rapidly build voice based apps, to make or receive calls, using your existing web development skills and your existing infrastructure.
-The Plivo Framework is written using Python, gevent and Flask.
-Plivo works out of the gate with the next generation carrier-grade telephony platform FreeSWITCH, which comes bundled with rock solid stability, extreme flexibility and scalability.
-Also FreeSWITCH’s native support for Skype, SIP, H.323, Google Talk and Google Voice means that applications developed using Plivo can ride on these capabilities too.
+Essentially, Plivo is a communications framework to let developers rapidly build voice-based applications and make and receive calls using existing infrastructure.
+The Plivo framework is written using Python, gevent, and Flask.
+Plivo works out of the gate with the next-generation carrier-grade telephony platform FreeSWITCH, which comes bundled with rock-solid stability, extreme flexibility, and scalability.
+FreeSWITCH’s native support for Skype, SIP, H.323, and Google Voice means that applications developed using Plivo can ride on these capabilities too.
 (Interestingly, Twilio doesn’t offer the ability to use any of these directly.)

 “We hope to democratize telephony app development by releasing Plivo as an open source framework,” say Plivo co-founders Michael and Venky.
 “Plivo is a fully-featured platform.
 You can configure your own carriers to originate and terminate calls.
 Whether you’re a seasoned telephony engineer or a web developer, we’d love to see you experiment with Plivo.
 The only limit is your imagination.”

 The Plivo team has posted documentation on the framework and released software development kits (SDK).